Compare/contrast the Character Sheet for the source anime

 Kaiba: "Actually I didn't kick it, I just looked at it and it opened for me.
 I'm Seto Kaiba, I can do that sort of thing."

-- Of Course I Do Drugs: "I am on a drug.
+- Of Course I Smoke: "I am on a drug.
 It's called SETO FREAKIN' KAIBA."

 - One-Liner: Delivers one to Ishizu after he wins their duel.
 Based on his own memetastic one liner.

-- "The Reason You Suck" Speech: Just after beating Joey in a duel in battle city, before hearing the friendship speech from them he tells Joey, Duke and Tristan how worthless they are.
+- "The Reason You Suck" Speech: Just after beating Joey in a duel in Battle City, before hearing the friendship speech from them he tells Joey, Duke and Tristan how worthless they are.
+He mocks Duke for being a pervert with a failed game store, Joey for being stuck in Yami's shadow with no future outside Duel Monsters, and then Tristan for being "the single most worthless being [he's] ever met."

-- Ridiculously Human Robot: If the "Kaiba's Real Father" side story would have been canonical with the main series.
+- Ridiculously Human Robot: If the "Kaiba's Real Father" side story would have been canonical with the main series, he's a robot.
+However, the person who claims so is an Unreliable Narrator who claims otherwise in another vid.

 - Spotlight-Stealing Squad: His goal in Season 1 is to become the main character by defeating Yugi at a card game.